Paul Goldschmidt Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Orioles' 4.05 team ERA ranks 11th among all league pitching staffs.

-- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (160 total, 1.1 per game).
+- Orioles pitchers combine to give up 160 home runs (1.1 per game), the ninth-fewest in baseball.

+- Means gets the call to start for the Orioles, his first of the season.

+- The 30-year-old southpaw last appeared Wednesday, April 13 against the Milwaukee Brewers, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.